Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Proposed heuristic algorithms

 A flow diagram of the general AO algorithm proposed is included in Fig.\,\ref{fig:AOalgorithmFlowGraph}.
 The algorithm starts with the initialization of variables for iteration $t=1$: the output power for each LED $l$ contained in $\mathbf{P}^1$, is initially set as the minimum power required to comply with the illumination constraints defined in \eqref{MINOUT}; and the algorithm is initialized with no mirrors deployed, i.e. $\beta_{l,k}^1=0, \forall l,k$.
 The two variables under study at iteration $t$ are denoted as $\mathbf{P}^t$ and $\boldsymbol{\beta}^t$.
 Then, at each iteration, the SNR value $\gamma^t$ is updated to be compared with the value of the SNR in the previous iteration, $\gamma^{t-1}$.
 The variables $\boldsymbol{\beta}^t$ and $\mathbf{P}^t$ are iteratively updated as follows: \begin{itemize} \item Subroutine 1 computes $\boldsymbol{\beta}^t$ that maximizes the function $\mathcal{O}_1^*$ (or $\mathcal{O}_2^*$) for a given $\mathbf{P}=\mathbf{P}^t$.
 Only the constraints depending on $\boldsymbol{\beta}^t$ are considered, which correspond to resource and communication constraints (C1-4), and some definitions (C9, C11-12). \item Subroutine 2 computes $\mathbf{P}^t$ that maximizes the function $\mathcal{O}_1^*$ (or $\mathcal{O}_2^*$) for a given $\boldsymbol{\beta}=\boldsymbol{\beta}^t$ obtained in subroutine 1.
 Only constraints depending on $\mathbf{P}$ are considered, which correspond to C3-10 and C12-13. \end{itemize} The algorithm leaves the loop when the problem converges, i.e. the SNR changes less than an infinitesimal $\delta$ value with respect to the previous iteration, or when the number of iterations $t$, i.e., execution time, exceeds $T_{\rm max}$.
 Depending on the resource to conserve, either the number of mirrors (or ORISs) or the amount of power allocated, we perform $\mathcal{O}_1^*$ or $\mathcal{O}_2^*$, respectively.
 Both focus on maximizing $b$, i.e., prioritizing solutions for which $b=1$ and the user is not in outage.

-Similarly to the \textsc{JointMinOut} problem, the number of variables to optimize in subroutine 1 is $L\cdot K$, which takes too much time for a practical solution.
+Subroutine 1 is an integer linear programming problem where the unknown variables are binary.
+Although we have simplified the problem with respect to \textsc{JointMinOut}, this is still NP-complete.
 Thus, we propose two heuristic algorithms that replace subroutine 1, one for each resource to conserve (number of mirrors or optical power):